Introduction

 Which plans include AI Meeting Notes?

-AI Meeting Notes is currently in beta preview for paid users only, but it will soon be rolled out to all users.
+AI Meeting Notes is currently in beta preview for paid users only, but it will soon be rolled out to all users as part of V11.

 Which languages are supported?